 From Highway 98 to Pensacola Bay Bridge, veer left onto Bayfront Parkway, which turns into Main Street.
 Take a left onto Barrancas Avenue, which will turn into Gulf Beach Highway.
 Continue on Gulf Beach Highway and turn left onto Blue Angel Parkway and drive through the Public Gate of NAS Pensacola.
 Continue down Blue Angel Parkway/Radford Boulevard.
 The Pensacola Lighthouse will be on the right.

-The main parking lot is located on Radford Boulevard.
-Parking spaces for those with disabilities are available in our back parking lot, which is located on the south side (water side) of the lighthouse.
+The main parking lot is located on Radford Boulevard, and a second smaller lot is available off of Shell Road.
+Parking spaces for those with disabilities are available in our main parking lot, to the right of the fence line.
 The first floor of the museum is wheelchair-accessible via a ramp on the east side of the building.